MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 You can define the maximum distance for a source or a source list.
 If the maximum distance is defined for a source list that contains an individually defined source distance, an overlapping **Maximum distance** constraint might be defined for the source.
 In this case, the optimization service applies the lowest defined maximum distance for those sources.

 The following illustration shows an example where the Seattle warehouse can deliver only up to 10 miles from its radius, even though it's part of the **All Sources** list, where the maximum distance is 50 miles.
-Because of the way that this constraint works, the shortest distance is used if there is a conflict.
+Because of the way that this constraint works, the shortest distance is used if there's a conflict.

 ![Maximum distance constraint.](media/constraint-max-radius.png)